jackmelb/demo/README.md

 i.e.
    1.1 A SPA application that Auth0 provided out of the box to simulate front end web applications.
 (I am able to get access token from SPA in browser and call APIs in this project)
    1.2 Machine to Machine application, so that we can utilize client_credentials grant type for our Rest assured integration tests
-2. Additional authorization is conduced by checking if user has correct role as well as if user has sufficient permission for a given account.(An authenticated user must not able to access someone else's account)
+2. Additional authorization is conducted by checking if user has correct role as well as if user has sufficient permission for a given account.(An authenticated user must not able to access someone else's account)

 ### API documentation
 1. Swagger UI can be accessed via http://localhost:8080/swagger-ui/index.html#/